 By Geoff Pallay

 MADISON, Wisconsin: On July 26, 2012, Ballotpedia released an analysis of the rate at which incumbents are being defeated by challengers in state legislative primaries.
 That study was conducted roughly halfway through the primary season, and found that 76 incumbents had been defeated through the first 48 percent of primaries.
 After each primary, we will update those figures.
-This update focuses on Georgia and Texas, where a total of 15 incumbents fell to opponents on July 31, 2012.
+This update focuses on Tennessee, where a total of eight incumbents fell to opponents on August 2, 2012.
+The total incumbents defeated in 2012 — 99 — has now eclipsed the 2010 total of 95 incumbents.

-A total of 210 Georgia legislative incumbents filed for re-election.
-Fifty incumbents faced a primary, and challengers were victorious in 11 of those races.
-Thus, 22 percent of opposed incumbents were defeated by their primary challenger.
+A total of 104 Tennessee legislative incumbents filed for re-election.
+Thirty-seven incumbents faced a primary, and opponents were victorious in eight of those races.
+Thus, 21.62 percent of opposed incumbents were defeated by their primary challenger.

-The 15 total incumbents who lost on July 31 brought the nationwide figure to 91 defeated in 2012 primaries.
-Incumbents have been defeated in 16.16 percent of the primaries where they faced an actual opponent.
+The eight total incumbents who lost last night brought the nationwide figure to 99 defeated in 2012 primaries.
+Incumbents have been defeated in 16.50 percent of the primaries where they faced an actual opponent.

 Cumulative table of results